 Eligibility to graduate in February 2019 is subject to the following criteria:

-- Your degree must be awarded at an examinations board by Friday 25 January 2019.
+- Your degree must be awarded at a faculty examination board or research degrees examination board on or before Friday 25 January 2019.

 - Any outstanding tuition fees must be settled by Monday 7 January 2019.

 This is a family occasion so children are welcome to attend, however they must be accompanied by an adult and any child aged 2 or over must be allocated a guest ticket.
 Ceremonies last for around 90 minutes so they may not be suitable for very young children.
 Out of respect for other guests we request that small children should be taken outside if they become unsettled during the ceremony so as not to disturb proceedings.

 In accordance with the Data Protection Act (2018) the Graduation Office can only discuss a graduand’s ceremony with the graduand.